OneCoreOSS/vmi/README.md

 >
 > OneCore VMI is also under active development, meaning it may change in the coming months.
 >
-> TL;DR: Do not expect a fully finished or stable.
+> TL;DR: Do not expect a fully finished or stable product.

 This repository hosts the content for OneCore VMI, including Client and Server code.